 Cribs are usually made from wood and are smaller than a cot.
 Quite often they have a rocking or gliding option to help soothe baby.
 Cribs can be used up until around 6 months, but they generally cost more to buy than moses baskets and are not as easy to move around for daytime naps.

 A bedside crib or a co-sleeper as they are also sometimes known, are a relatively recent option for baby’s first bed, compared to moses baskets or more traditional wooden rocking cribs.
 Their biggest benefit is that they allow you and baby to be really close at night but without the risks associated with sharing the same bed.
 You can enjoy lying next to your baby but assured that they are in their own sleep space.
-They are designed to be attached to your bed, height adjustable and with a drop-down side making night feeding and comforting easier as you don’t have to get out of bed to lift baby.
+They are designed to be attached to your bed, height adjustable and with a drop-down side making night feeding and comforting easier as you don’t have to get out of bed to lift baby, such as the Shnuggle Air Bedside Crib.
 Like larger moses baskets, baby will typically sleep in a bedside crib up until they are approx. 6 months old (or until they start rolling over, pulling themselves up or simply outgrow it).
 One thing to consider is that most cribs are not portable and cannot easily be moved around the home.
 Therefore, you need to consider where baby will sleep during the day.

 Cot or Cotbed